UCL/research-computing-with-cpp/08openmp/02_intro_openmp.md

 ## An introduction to OpenMP

 OpenMP is a way of parallelising C++ and Fortran code for multi-core, shared-memory systems.
 It can also offload computations to accelerators like GPUs but we won't go into that here.

 The way we use OpenMP is through **preprocessor directives**, statements that augment our code to give extra information to the compiler, allowing it to parallelise the code automatically.
-We'll describe the syntax for these directives in a later section but as a very quick example of what OpenMP looks like, this is how we can parallelise a loop using a `parallel for`:
+We'll describe the syntax for these directives in a later section but as a very quick example of what OpenMP looks like, this is how we can parallelise a loop using a `parallel for` directive:

 ```cpp
 #pragma omp parallel for